Everything You Need to Know About Twitter Chats

 Another good way to find chats is by listening to your community.
 Look for chats that appear in the trending topics area or ask your followers what their favorites are.
 Most chat participants are more than happy to bring newbies into the fold.

-Twitter chats are typically promoted a few days before the event with information about the topic and the questions that will be discussed.
-Whenever possible, it is helpful to review the questions ahead of time and prepare your responses.
+Twitter chats are usually promoted a few days before the event.
+The host will share the topic and a list of the discussion questions.
+Whenever possible, it’s helpful to review the questions ahead of time and prepare your responses.
 Popular chats tend to move quickly.
-Preparing ahead of time will free you up to listen and engage during the actual event rather than worrying about how you should respond to a question.
+Preparing ahead will free you up to listen and engage during the actual event rather than worrying about how you should respond to a question.

 If you are feeling at all uncomfortable with the concept of joining a chat I would suggest you listen to one first.
 At the designated time, use your preferred listening tool to search the chat hashtag and watch the discussion unfold.
 Seeing how these events play out (without the pressure of actively engaging) will help you to feel more prepared when you are ready to jump in.

 Although you can follow a chat through the Twitter interface, I find it challenging.
 Thankfully, there are tools that help.

-One of my favorite tools is TweetChat.
+One of my favorites is TweetChat.
 I open the tool on one side of my screen and Twitter native on the other.
 This allows me to follow the conversation in TweetChat while quickly responding to mentions within the Twitter interface.
 If you have a small screen, you might find it easier to accomplish this using a second device.

 Tips for Engaging in Twitter Chats